mibalbert/Chatbot-Guide-Website/README.md

-This framework was build upon the amazing library made by https://github.com/JiteshGaikwad/Chatbot-Widget
+This framework was build upon this amazing library made by https://github.com/JiteshGaikwad/Chatbot-Widget